kamahen/pykythe/README.md

   * `sudo add-apt-repository ppa:deadsnakes/ppa`
   * `sudo apt install python3.7`

-* Run `scripts/demo.sh`.
+* Run `scripts/demo.sh` (it produces about 5000 lines of log messages).
 When it gets the end, it starts a server, which you can access by:
   *  http://localhost:9999
   *  or http://localhost:9999/static/src_browser.html?corpus=CORPUS&root=ROOT&path=home/peter/src/pykythe/pykythe/ast_raw.py&line=81